github-pfeifer-syscon-de/glglobe/README.md

 which are named "zone1970.tab" or "zone.tab".
 To make this work with msys2 the directory is derived from the application data dir.
-So if you choosen a non standard install dir, or want to customize the displayed cities, you can adapt the directory by setting "zimezoneDir" in the "globe"
+So if you choose a non standard install dir, or want to customize the displayed cities, you can adapt the directory by setting "zimezoneDir" in the "globe"